 Sean came to Washington after graduating from Florida International University in Miami, Florida with a B.S. in Biology.
 Before coming to Wenatchee to help support sustainable salmon fisheries Sean worked at Turnbull National Wildlife Refuge in Cheney, Washington as a habitat and wildlife monitoring assistant as well as a restoration technician.
 In their free time Sean and his dog Cosmo can be seen rambling through the various open spaces that north central Washington has to offer.

 Kristen Kirkby is a fisheries biologist with over a decade of field experience working with salmonids in the Pacific Northwest.
 A native Washingtonian, Kristen received a BA from Whitman College and an MS in Fisheries Science from Oregon State University.
 Working in waters from Alaska to Northern California, she’s represented state and federal agencies, universities, and tribes.
-Kristen lives in the Methow Valley where she enjoys all manner of outdoor exploration, and has a particular fondness for donning on a mask and snorkel to get face-to-face with the underwater world.
+Kristen is based in Twisp and lives in the Methow Valley where she enjoys all manner of outdoor exploration, and has a particular fondness for donning on a mask and snorkel to get face-to-face with the underwater world.

 Recent graduate of The University of Washington with a B.S in Environmental Science and Resource Management specializing in Wildlife Conservation, Taylor, is eager to pursue a career in the field of Ecology.